Parents of Children with ADHD at Risk of Developing Dementia

-Although ADHD is a neurodevelopmental and psychiatric disorder, dementia is neurodegenerative.
+While ADHD is a neurodevelopmental and psychiatric disorder, dementia is neurodegenerative.
 So, where is the link?

 The researchers claim that the link between ADHD and dementia is based on some genetic and/or environmental factors.

-The rate of ADHD diagnosis has increased over the past years, causing major awareness about the mental condition.
+The rate of ADHD diagnosis has increased over the past years, causing major awareness about the condition.
 However, it's still relatively new.

-Interestingly, the study showed that parents of people with ADHD were 34% more likely to develop dementia
+- Parents of children with ADHD were 34% more likely to develop dementia